danielNg25/arbitrage-bot-dashboard-be/API_REFERENCE.md

 -   Single-status filtering is case-insensitive in `/opportunities` list endpoint
 -   Timestamps provided by the API are ISO 8601 formatted strings where indicated; filters accept ISO 8601 or Unix seconds
+-   Derived fields (`avg_profit_usd`, `avg_gas_usd`, `success_rate`) are calculated on-the-fly during API response generation
+-   Summary aggregations contain only the core metrics; derived fields are not stored in the database to ensure data consistency